potdukhe12/Content-Management-Tool/README.md

 1. Clone the repository

-2. Install dependencies for both the frontend and backend
+2. Install dependencies for both the frontend and backend : `npm install`

-3. Start the backend server
+3. Start the backend server : `npm Start`

-4. Start the frontend development server
+4. Start the frontend development server : `npm Start`

 5. Visit `http://localhost:3000` in your web browser to access the application.